michel-leonard/C-Quadratic-Sieve/README.md

 What is a for loop final expression ? `for ([initialization]; [condition]; [final-expression])`.

 Polynomial and related data are computed until `iteration_part_7` complete.\
+The algorithm prepares data that will help generate polynomial values that will be multiples of the factor base.\
 `iteration_part_8` and `iteration_part_9` are used for sieving.

 ### Search sieve for relations
 `register_relations` searches sieve for relations, it reads the sieve.
-When the function finds interesting to define the variable **X** , calculates the value of the polynomial in **X** then divides the value with the factorial base, it thus tries to establish relations.
+When the function finds interesting to define the variable **X** , calculates the value of the polynomial in **X** then divides the value with the factor base, it thus tries to establish relations.

 Buffered knowledge is structured by `register_relation_kind_1` and `register_relation_kind_2` :
 - informations potentially useful are saved into a struct **qs_relation***